xebia-functional/android-wunderground-client/README.md

 # Android-wunderground-client

-An Android client for [Wunderground's Weather API](http://www.wunderground.com/weather/api/d/docs?d=index)
+An Android client for the [Weather Underground Weather API](http://www.wunderground.com/weather/api/d/docs?d=index)

 # Introduction

-Android-wunderground-client was born out of the need to provide an easy interface for Android apps @ [47 Degrees](http://47deg.com) to interface with Wunderground's Weather API.
-Contributions and constructive feedback are welcome.
+Android-wunderground-client was born out of the need to provide an easy interface for Android apps @ [47 Degrees](http://47deg.com) to interface with Weather Underground's Weather API.
+Contributions and constructive feedback are always welcome.

-Android-wunderground-client used the [RESTrung](https://github.com/47deg/restrung) library for get data from server's wunderground.
+Android-wunderground-client uses the open source [RESTrung](https://github.com/47deg/restrung) library for getting data from the Weather Underground API.

 # Download